cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

 ### 4. The Virtual Machine Provider

-In the `cm4`, we developed the `cm4/vm/Vm.py` class to implement the operations for different virtual machines from AWS, Azure, and Chameleon by using the python library [*Apache Libcloud*](https://libcloud.apache.org) to interact with cloud service providers.
+In `cloudmesh`, we developed the `cloudmesh-cloud/vm/Vm.py` class to implement the operations for different virtual machines from AWS, Azure, and Chameleon by using the python library [*Apache Libcloud*](https://libcloud.apache.org) to interact with cloud service providers.